A Practical Insider’s Blueprint for Restoring Trust, Accountability, and Professionalism in Policing While Protecting Good Officers and Taxpayers.

 This book challenges policymakers, law enforcement leaders, officers, and citizens to reconsider an important question:

-If policing is truly a profession, should it be held to the same standards of accountability expected of every other profession entrusted with public trust?
+If policing is truly a profession, it should it be held to the same standards of accountability expected of every other profession entrusted with public trust.

 About the Author